Python API Reference

 MethodSignatureDescription

 getctx.get(key: str) -> StateValue | NoneRetrieve a value by key, or None if absent.
-Returns the original type transparently: JSON values come back as their Python type, bytes come back as bytes, and pickled objects are unpickled to their original class.
+Returns the original type transparently: JSON values come back as their Python type, bytes come back as bytes, and both pickled and live-reference values round-trip to the original Python object.

 set_bytesctx.set_bytes(key: str, data: bytes) -> NoneConvenience alias for storing raw binary data.
 Equivalent to ctx.set(key, data) when data is bytes.